Relative Phase Equivariant Deep Neural Systems for Physical Layer Communications: Results

 Secondly, we come back to the advantage of using cyclical convolutions.
 When performing convolutions over $\mathbb{T}$, the kernel size can be smaller than the size of the subgroup.
 This provides additional flexibility in the modeling since separate modeling choices can be made for the subgroup and the kernel size.
 To test this effect, we trained multiple ConvNeXt-$C_9$ receivers with different kernel sizes.
 We show their mean BER in Figure~\ref{fig:filter_size}.
 Note that Base again corresponds to a ConvNeXt without any group convolutions.
 What is interesting to note first is the result for a kernel size of $1$.
 One of the largest reductions in BER when increasing the kernel size occurs when the group equivariance is added.
 The only difference between this model and a base ConvNeXt is the aggregation step over $C_9$.
 The group elements are, otherwise, never mixed throughout the model, and the parameter counts are identical for the base model and the kernel size 1 model.
+Also interesting is that we did not see this effect for $C_2$.
+This indicates that aggregation over sufficient group elements is necessary to achieve this effect.
 We again see the largest reduction in BER when moving from a kernel size of 1 to 2.
 Note that the effective kernel size of the overall model in this configuration is 13 due to the model containing 12 group convolutions.
 Interestingly, only for kernel sizes 7 and 8 do we find a significant difference in mean BER compared to a kernel size of 2.
 Thus, we again find that the $C_9$-equivariance already significantly improves the model without accessing patterns across elements of $C_9$.
-A kernel size of $2$ being sufficient for the majority of the mean BER reduction indicates that pattern recognition across elements of $C_9$ aids model performance.
+A kernel size of $2$ that is sufficient for most of the mean BER reduction indicates that pattern recognition across elements of $C_9$ aids model performance.

 \paragraph{Impact of number of pilots.} To expand on whether $\mathbb{T}$ equivariance adds to the expressivity of the network, we evaluated it in a more challenging setting.
 In previous experiments, we placed the pilots in a Kronecker pattern at indices 2 and 11.
 This provides the network with information about the time-varying component of fading.
 As such, we opt to evaluate our approaches when we leave out the pilots at position 11.
 This scenario is no longer realistic, as performing an interpolation of the LS estimates between indices 2 and 11 is no longer possible.
 Thus, it makes time-varying fading impossible to correct over longer periods of time.
 However, its primary purpose is to provide an interesting stress test.
 We show the BER curves in Figure~\ref{fig:pilot_reduction_perf}.
 We see that both ConvNeXt (168K) and ConvNeXt-$C_5$ (169K) are able to achieve strong performance over the given channel models.
 Interesting is the divergent behavior of the ConvNeXt (48K) model; a behavior that we do not see for ConvNeXt-$C_5$ (49K).
 To get a better idea of what happens there, we plot the loss curves for both models across the runs in Figure~\ref{fig:pilot_reduction}.
 We observe that the ConvNeXt model struggles to converge in some runs.
 By averaging over these failed runs, the resulting BER curve becomes unusable.
 We attempted more hyperparameter tuning, but were unable to find a setting where the ConvNeXt model converges consistently.
 Thus, we find that the $C_5$-ConvNeXt model can operate at smaller sizes compared to ConvNeXt before having convergence problems.